 Alternate each day with different lessons

 A good method for helping your child learn a new language is to diversify your lessons.
 Instead of just having multiple days reading a book, make sure each day is different to the other.
-For example, on the Monday try a listening exercise, then on Tuesday work on comprehension exercises.
+For example, on the Monday try a listening exercise, then on Tuesday work on comprehension exercises and on a Wednesday maybe book the a session with a professional so they can learn with Language Trainers.
 Making each day a little bit different allows your child to remain engaged and focused on their goals, as well as keeping motivation high.

 Learning a new language is incredibly exciting for children, if practiced and done correctly.
 Try and ensure that you make their experiences with the new language fun and engaging so they can continue to enjoy their studies.